Last updated on October 12th, 2021

 1. Recycle Non-Traditional Furniture

 Probably the easiest and simplest way to add storage in the living room – recycle an old piece of furniture to increase its storage capacity.
-Give it a fresh coat of paint to refresh the piece and use it store all the living room essentials.
+Give it a fresh coat of paint to refresh the piece and use it to store all the living room essentials.
 For instance, in the above picture, the designer has transformed an old dresser into a new living room storage unit.

 2. Glass Door to Keep Things Transparent

 Looking for a display cum storage unit for your living room?
 Ditch the conventional storage unit and opt for a glass door cabinet to stow away books, magazines, DVDs, and more.
 The glass door makes it easier to find things placed inside the cabinet.
-However, don’t overcrowd the cabinet, as the glass door acts like a frame for the stored items.
+However, don’t overcrowd the cabinet, as the glass door acts as a frame for the stored items.
 Hence, give the items breathing space.

 3. Freestanding Storage

 Take advantage of the blank wall in the living room to build a freestanding storage unit.
 In case you have enough wall space, then build two identical freestanding storage units to create a modular look.
-Additionally, you can also paint the drawers in soft contrasting colors, for an interesting look.
+Additionally, you can also paint the drawers in soft, contrasting colors, for an interesting look.

 4. Build a Window Nook